Honors

 As the highest academic distinction awarded by the university, the honors degree commands special acknowledgement.
 Candidates are identified separately in the commencement program, and the word "Honors" follows the degree citation, e.g., Bachelor of Arts, Honors.
 The official transcript identifies all honors courses.

-Admission: Students are admitted to the program at the beginning of freshman year.
+Admission: Application to the Honors Program is part of the admission process to Loyola University.
 The Undergraduate Admission Office identifies potential members through high-school records and standardized test scores.
 The formal application process includes a brief essay and a faculty recommendation.
+Students are admitted to the Honors Program prior to the beginning of freshman year.
 To download the application, visit the Honors Program site.

-Honors courses: Departmental and inter-departmental courses, designated by the Honors Program as honors courses, automatically carry honors credit if the student earns a grade of "C" or better.
-Such courses, normally open only to honors students, may correspond to conventional offerings of a department, or they may be courses for which there is no counterpart in the conventional curriculum.
+Honors courses: Inter-departmental courses, designated by the Honors Program as honors courses, automatically carry honors credit if the student earns a grade of "C" or better.
+Such courses, open only to honors students, may correspond to conventional offerings of a department, or they may be courses for which there is no counterpart in the conventional curriculum.
 Honors courses are marked by small enrollment, distinguished teaching, and intellectual sophistication.

 Collegiate Honors: The honors degree is awarded on the recommendation of the Honors Council to qualified graduates who meet the following minimum requirements: